Grover Cleveland: Governor of New York

-New York Democratic party officials began to consider Cleveland a possible nominee for governor.
+Democratic party officials started to consider Cleveland a possible nominee for Governor of New York.
 Daniel Manning, a party insider who admired Cleveland's record, was instrumental in his candidacy.
-With a split in the state Republican party in 1882, the Democratic party was considered to be at an advantage; several men contended for that party's nomination.
-The two leading Democratic candidates were Roswell P. Flower and Henry W. Slocum.
-Their factions deadlocked, and the convention could not agree on a nominee.
-Cleveland, in third place on the first ballot, picked up support in subsequent votes and emerged as the compromise choice.
-The Republican party remained divided, and in the general election Cleveland emerged the victor, with 535,318 votes to Republican nominee Charles J. Folger's 342,464.
-Cleveland's margin of victory was, at the time, the largest in a contested New York election; the Democrats also picked up seats in both houses of the New York State Legislature.
+With a split in the state Republican Party in 1882, the Democratic party was considered to be at an advantage; several men contended for that party's nomination.
+The two leading Democratic candidates were Roswell P. Flower and Henry Warner Slocum.
+Their factions deadlocked and the convention could not agree on a nominee.
+Cleveland, who came in third place on the first ballot, picked up support in subsequent votes and emerged as the compromise choice.
+With Republicans still divided heading into the general election, Cleveland emerged the victor, receiving 535,318 votes to Republican nominee Charles J. Folger's 342,464.
+Cleveland's margin of victory was, at the time, the largest in a contested New York election.
+The Democrats also picked up seats in both houses of the New York State Legislature.

-Cleveland brought his opposition to needless spending to the governor's office; he promptly sent the legislature eight vetoes in his first two months in office.
+Cleveland brought his opposition to needless spending to the governor's office.
+He promptly sent the legislature eight vetoes in his first two months in office.
 The first to attract attention was his veto of a bill to reduce the fares on New York City elevated trains to five cents.
 The bill had broad support because the trains' owner, Jay Gould, was unpopular, and his fare increases were widely denounced.
-Cleveland, however, saw the bill as unjust—Gould had taken over the railroads when they were failing and had made the system solvent again.
-Moreover, Cleveland believed that altering Gould's franchise would violate the Contract Clause of the federal Constitution.
+Cleveland saw the bill as unjust—Gould had taken over the railroads when they were failing and had made the system solvent again.
+Cleveland believed that altering Gould's franchise would violate the Contract Clause of the federal Constitution.
 Despite the initial popularity of the fare-reduction bill, the newspapers praised Cleveland's veto.
-Theodore Roosevelt, then a member of the Assembly, had reluctantly voted for the bill to which Cleveland objected, in a desire to punish the unscrupulous railroad barons.
-After the veto, Roosevelt reversed himself, as did many legislators, and the veto was sustained.
+Theodore Roosevelt, then a member of the Assembly, had reluctantly voted for the bill with the intention of holding railroad barons accountable.
+After the veto, Roosevelt and other legislators reversed their position, and Cleveland's veto was sustained.

-Cleveland's defiance of political corruption won him popular acclaim, and the enmity of the influential Tammany Hall organization in New York City.
-Tammany, under its boss, John Kelly, had disapproved of Cleveland's nomination as governor, and their resistance intensified after Cleveland openly opposed and prevented the re-election of Thomas F. Grady, their point man in the State Senate.
-Cleveland also steadfastly opposed nominees of the Tammanyites, as well as bills passed as a result of their deal-making.
-The loss of Tammany's support was offset by the support of Theodore Roosevelt and other reform-minded Republicans who helped Cleveland to pass several laws reforming municipal governments.
+Cleveland's defiance of political corruption won him popular acclaim; it also brought the enmity of New York City's influential Tammany Hall organization and its boss, John Kelly.
+Tammany Hall and Kelly had disapproved of Cleveland's nomination for governor, and their resistance intensified after Cleveland openly opposed and prevented the reelection of Thomas F. Grady, their point man in the State Senate.
+Cleveland also steadfastly opposed other Tammany nominees, as well as bills passed as a result of their deal-making.
+The loss of Tammany's support was offset by the support of Theodore Roosevelt and other reform-minded Republicans, who helped Cleveland pass several laws to reform municipal governments.
+Cleveland closely worked with Roosevelt, who served as assembly minority leader in 1883; the municipal legislation they cooperated on gained Cleveland national recognition.